temporalio/documentation/docs/references/metrics.md

 ### `long_request_failure`

-Temporal Client made an RPC long poll request.
+Temporal Client made an RPC long poll request that failed.
+This number is included into the total `long_request` counter for long poll RPC requests.

 - Type: Counter
 - Available in: TypeScript, Go, PHP, Java